Battery Materials Synthesis

 Metal Oxide Anodes

 Transition metal oxides are capable of a significantly larger reversible capacity than commercial-grade graphite.
 Molybdenum oxide can produce a stable capacity nearly three times that of conventional graphite anodes.
-Iron oxide is among the most abundant and least expensive elements, and can outperform many other materials when nanoparticles are used in electrodes produced with NREL's innovative fabrication techniques.
+Iron oxide is among the most abundant and least expensive elements and can outperform many other materials when nanoparticles are used in electrodes produced with NREL's innovative fabrication techniques.

 Silicon Anodes

-NREL is working in partnership with other national labs via the Silicon Anode Consortium to investigate the use of silicon as a possible viable alternative to graphitic carbon as an anode material.
+NREL is working in partnership with other national labs via the Silicon Consortium Project to investigate the use of silicon as a possible viable alternative to graphitic carbon as an anode material.
 Because of its high capacity and availability, silicon has the potential to improve energy density and reduce costs.
 However, several issues may limit its utility, including swelling upon lithiation (which can lead to particle cracking, particle isolation, and electrode delamination) and electrolyte side reactions (which can affect cycling efficiency).
 Additionally, understanding the mechanisms of solid electrolyte interphase formation and failure is necessary to enable functioning silicon anodes in Li-ion batteries.

 Critical-Material-Free Battery Technologies